crowbar/barclamp-crowbar/doc/devguide/ui/navigation.md

 Remember to:

-*	Provide a `self.down` that removes your menu item, to maintain sanitation.
+*	Provide a `self.down` that removes your menu item, to maintain a clean environment.
-*	Create matching entries in your barclamps i18n files.
+*	Create matching entries in your barclamp's i18n files.

 #### Example from the Network barclamp:
     class NetworkNavs < ActiveRecord::Migration